Yerba mate is a traditional South American drink known for its clean, long-lasting energy. But most beginners in the U.S. have no idea where to start.

 How do I clean the bombilla and gourd?

-After each mate, dump out the yerba from the gourd and rinse both under warm water (no soap is needed) and pat dry with a paper towel.
+After each use, dump out the yerba from the gourd and rinse both under warm water (no soap is needed) and pat dry with a paper towel.
 For a deeper clean on the bombilla, you can boil it in hot water with a tablespoon of baking soda for 20 minutes.
 This only needs to be done every couple weeks.

 -